 In the exceptional case of a student failing to achieve the minimum attendance rate of 90% or failing to prepare adequately, the college reserves the right not to make the examination entry.
 This will always be discussed with the student, who will then have the option to enter at their own expense.

 Unfortunately there is no guarantee that all courses will run.
 If a course attracts an insufficient number of students it may not be timetabled.
 However, every effort will be made to ensure the continuation of all courses in the prospectus.

 Applications from Year 11 Students

 Oakes College will be in attendance at the Post-16 Information Evenings hosted by each Cambridge Area Partnership (CAP) school during the first half of the Autumn Half Term.
 You are encouraged to speak with us to ask questions.

 Applications are made using mychoice16.co.uk, the online application tool.
-Year 11 students applying, who live outside of the CAP, can also apply using this method or alternatively submit a paper Application Form (see above for download link).
-The deadline for applications is 12th January 2021.
+Students applying, who live outside of the CAP, can also apply using this method or alternatively submit a paper Application Form (see below).
+The deadline for applications is 11th January 2022.

 Applications from Students at Post-16 Colleges/Centres

 Students who are currently completing Level 2 resit or top-up programmes may apply for the two year A-level programme using mychoice16.co.uk, or by completion of a paper Application Form (see above for download link).
 The entry requirements will be the same as for Year 11 students.
 We will take into account GCSE grades achieved at the end of year 11 and predicted grades on the re-sit programme of study.
 Students will need to demonstrate a good attitude to study and attendance.

 Students who apply after the deadline will have their application considered.
 However, the offer of a place will depend on the availability of places on courses.
 If a student wishes to apply to join Oakes College Cambridge following the publication of GCSE results, applications will be considered on a first come, first served basis.